© John Wiley & Sons Ltd

 - Include up to six keywords that describe your paper for indexing purposes.

-- The Journal includes Research Articles which are limited to 8000 words, including manuscript text, figure captions, and bibliography (please note that Research Articles longer than 10,000 words will be sent directly back to authors); Short Communications (~2500 words) and Letters to the Editor (~750 words).
+- The Journal includes Research Articles which are limited to 8000 words, including manuscript text, figure captions, and bibliography (please note that Research Articles longer than 10,000 words will be sent directly back to authors); Short Communications (~2500 words); and Letters to the Editor (~750 words).
 Research Articles and Short Communications will be assessed primarily on the originality and significance of technical content, judged by the highest international standards.
 Papers of a review nature may be included provided they make substantial reference to recent research.
 Contributions with an 'applied' theme are encouraged, and will be assessed for originality and significance with rather more emphasis on the challenge of successful design and implementation.
 A contribution for the 'Broader Perspectives' section will be assessed primarily in terms of its significance and interest to a wide cross-section of the wind community.
 Contributions of a more general nature including those addressing economic, environmental or educational aspects will normally appear in this section.

 Reference style .
 References should be cited in the text by number within square brackets and listed at the end of the paper in the order in which they appear in the text.
 All references must be complete and accurate.
 If necessary, cite unpublished or personal work in the text but do not include it in the reference list.
 Where possible the DOI* for the reference should be included at the end of the reference.
 Online citations should include date of access.
 References should be listed in the following style: